ionelamelaniastanciu/Automated-Aquarium-using-Arduino/README.md

 ## Ultrasonic Sensor
 This sensor is used to measure the level of the water.

-## Infrared PIR Motion Sensor Module
-This sensor checks if there is any monition in the aquarim

 ## Continuous Rotation Micro Servo - FS90R
 This servomotor is used to feed the fish.